 A famous example of AI gone very wrong happened to Microsoft's twitter chatbot Tay in 2016, who turned into a racist, misogynistic bot within 24 hours by simply mimicking insults and nasty comments it received.
 Maybe teaching Tay the right values in the first place would have been a good idea?

 5. Collaborate closely with internal stakeholders, developers, and users

 I saved this one for the end, as it is truly valid for any project.

 The ISO standard 9241-210 states: "The design team includes multidisciplinary skills and perspectives" and "Users are involved throughout design and development."

 Internal chatbot projects tend to involve a lot of stakeholders – basically all the support functions – and therefore represent an excellent opportunity to break down internal communication barriers.
 While a classic intranet still allows each department to communicate separately (definitely not encouraged from a UX perspective, but of course widely practiced) a chatbot requires alignment and common sources of information.

-On the design and development end, consistent and frequent collaboration is needed and required throughout the entire project, and typical waterfall behaviour is simply not possible since both sides need to be involved in the design, testing and training process.
+On the design and development end, consistent and frequent collaboration is needed and required throughout the entire project, and typical waterfall behavior is simply not possible since both sides need to be involved in the design, testing, and training process.

 Users are still – and should always be – at the center of any project.
 From initial interviews, analysis of support tickets and surveys to usability testing, bot analytics and feedback, the users' needs and satisfaction should be the main drivers of any project.
 As mentioned earlier, the fundamental things apply, as time goes by.